Amit Kothari

 The practical structure has four layers.
 Layer 1: Organizational core.
 Non-negotiables across all teams: security protocols, compliance requirements, brand fundamentals.
 Every team inherits these automatically.
 Layer 2: Domain templates.
 Each domain starts from the core and adds specific context.
 Layer 3: Team customizations.
 Teams can modify within their domain limits, but can’t override the core or violate domain constraints.
 Layer 4: User adaptations.
 Tactical adjustments within defined limits.

-There’s a framework on prompt design patterns that breaks down five specific approaches: Chain-of-Thought structures, role-based templates, requirements analysis frameworks, example-based patterns, and multi-agent coordination.
+There’s a framework on prompt design patterns that breaks down five specific approaches: Chain-of-Thought structures, role-based templates, requirements analysis frameworks, example-based patterns, and multi-agent prompt systems.
 What makes these work is modularity.
 Each component has a single responsibility.
 Teams swap components without breaking the system.

 The alternative is what most companies do.
 Monolithic prompts.
 Copy-paste chaos.
 Zero reusability.
 Complete brittleness the moment you try to grow past one team.